 Tender loving care

 Whether you’re growing flowers for a pretty picture or veggies for delicious dining, the principles of seed planting are the same.
-Tender flowers, like Salvia splendens (scarlet-flowered sage) will be started off indoors this month before being moved outside later.
+Tender flowers, like Salvia splendens (scarlet-flowered sage) will be started off indoors before being moved outside later.

 Once all danger of frost has passed, transition your tender plants outside by introducing them to outside temperatures gradually – called ‘hardening off’.

-Pop them out in a shady, sheltered spot for a couple of hours to start with and slowly ramp up the exposure over a couple of weeks.
+Pop them out in a shady, sheltered spot for a couple of hours to start with.
+And slowly ramp up the exposure over a couple of weeks.
 This will allow the leaves to develop a thicker outer coating that will protect them from the great outdoors.

 Seedlings that are growing together in groups need pricking out.
-For this, gently separate them and then plant into 9cm pots when they’ve got four to six leaves—this will stop roots from becoming entangled.
+For this, gently separate them and then plant into 9cm pots when they’ve got four to six leaves.
+This will stop roots from becoming entangled.
 Seeds sown individually can be left until their roots fill their pots before potting on.

 Sowing straight outdoors is handy for people who don’t have space to grow seeds indoors, but you’ll need to wait until mid-spring.
 Once the weather’s warm enough, the secret to success is preparing your seedbed properly.
 It needs to be weed-free and have a crumbly texture to allow young roots to push through easily.
 Simply dig over the soil so that it’s loose to a spade’s depth, rake over to smooth the surface and give it a few days to settle before getting started.